johnjones4/JohnJonesFour.com/src/posts/2020-10-04-model-rocket-telemetry-part-2.md

 ![Launch images](/images/rocket/launch.jpg)

+Very special thank you to my exceptionally patient wife who tagged along, captured these great pictures, and ended up actually having a lot of fun with her very nerdy husband.

 Ida Lee Park in Leesburg, VA allows rocket launches up to 400 feet with a permit, so I applied earlier in September for an October 3rd launch and received fast approval.
 With the day upon us, my wife and I made the 40 minute drive to Leesburg (apparently in uniform?), set up in our designated part of the park, and got to work.